modera/ModeraServerCrudBundle/Resources/doc/index.md

 When this query is executed AbstractCrudController will fetch one by one two records and update them.
-It is very important not to forget to specify primary key values for your records so that server-side logic could use them to uniqually identify your records.
+It is very important not to forget to specify primary key values for your records so that server-side logic could use them to uniquely identify your records.
 In this example we use conventional automatically managed 'id' primary key field but AbstractCrudController doesn't limit you to that, it depends on an implementation of PersistenceHandlerInterface which is configured to be used by AbstractCrudController, default implementation DoctrineRegistryPersistenceHandler is able to deal with composite primary keys out of the box.